Basra97/Project1-ACIT-3495/README.md

 Suggested next tasks
 - Enforce auth (JWT/session) on all endpoints; pass token from front-end
-- Add thumbnails and/or streaming-optimized formats
+- Add server-side thumbnail/transcoding (ffmpeg) and/or streaming-optimized formats
 - Improve error surfaces and add loading states to the Streaming page